nielsdelestinne/niedel.be/README.md

    - Linux: `docker run --rm -v "$PWD:/srv/jekyll" -p 4000:4000/tcp -p 35729:35729/tcp -it jekyll/jekyll:4.2.0 jekyll serve --incremental --livereload`
 2. Navigate to [http://localhost:4000](http://localhost:4000) to access the website
 3. It will watch for changes, rebuild the site, and provide access through its included web server.
 You can then check the results of changes by reloading http://localhost:4000/ in a browser.

-## Todos

-### Jekyll Docker image version

-Status: ✅**Done**

-We would like to have Jekyll v4.1.1 or higher as it introduced the automatically generated excerpts, using: `show_excerpts: true`
-- [x] Bump to a higher version (note Jekyll docker image v4.1.1 does not exist)
-  - Bumped to v4.2.0
-- [x] Make sure the GitHub Jekyll image has the same version